useperform/perform/docs/tutorial/setup.rst

 We'll use the Perform cli to scaffold an application for us.

-Create a new directory and then run ``perform init`` inside it:
+Create a new directory and start a new project by running the ``perform new`` command:

 .. code-block:: bash

-   mkdir hipster-bikes
-   cd !$
-   perform init
+   perform new hipster-bikes

+This will create a the directory ``hipster-bikes`` and create a brand new Perform application inside.

 The cli will ask you some questions during setup: